 VA: Veterans Administration.

-to 2 percent (depending on the size of the down
+up to 2 percent (depending on the size of the

-payment, this would amount to $1,406 either paid at closing
+payment, this would amount to $1,406 either paid

 Variable Rate Mortgage (VRM):

 See Adjustable Rate Mortgage.

 A document signed by the borrower�s financial

 institution verifying the status and balance of

 their financial accounts.

 Verification of Employment (VOE):

 A document signed by the borrower�s employer